lamb1212/blogspot/README.md

----
-layout: home
-#Nothing beats failure but a try...
+# Nothing beats failure but a try...

----
+This repo is for my Jekyll-powered blog hosted on GitHub Pages.